rakotomandimby/code-ai.nvim/lua/ai/common-system-instructions.md

 # Final Reminder (Hard Rule)

 - Always return the **full content** of any modified or updated file.
-- No exceptions: No diffs.
-No code snippets only.
 - Always start with the summary of the task in a Markdown's "header 1" line.